melio-engineering/locks-manager/README.md

 locksManager.withLock(id, cb);
 ```

+#### Release History
+ * 1.0.0 - First release Lock manager based on DynamoDb
+ * 2.0.0 - **Note!
+This version is not backward compatible with previous version.** The locking concept has changed.
+This version will set lock expiration time as `now + requested locking time`.
+New lock request will compare between `now` and expiration time as it was set in the record.

 ##### References
 1. [The right way to implement a mutex with dynamodb](https://blog.revolve.team/2020/09/08/implement-mutex-with-dynamodb/)
 2. [Conditional Expressions in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)